MCElmo/MyDisneyPal/README.md

 4. Have your friends go to the link and click on the extension to join your room.
 5. Enjoy

+Version 1.0.5:
+- Send users to website on install

 Version 1.0.4:
 - Added Host only controls
 - Bug fixes